Rhodotorula: Potential in bioremediation

 One area in which Rhodotorula species may become of importance is in bioremediation, especially of contaminated water sites.
 As with bacteria, fungi can naturally develop modified metabolism to deal with environmental contaminants, and could then be used in bioremediation.
 One main target is often polycyclic aromatic hydrocarbons (PAHs) since they often persist in the environment and have high levels of toxicity.
-Through sediment analysis and testing of contaminated waters Rhodotorula were found to be common in contaminated sites.
+Through sediment analysis and testing of contaminated waters Rhodotorula species were found to be common in contaminated sites.
 It was noted in samples taken from contaminated waters that Rhodotorula species had the ability to degrade petroleum compounds.
 These studies as well as others suggest that Rhodotorula species may be good candidates for bioremediation of polluted waters for PAHs.
 In more directed studies a number of species of Rhodotorula were found to be able to degrade a number of specific contaminants.
-For example, R. glutinis and R. rubra have both been found to have a high ability to degrade phenanthrene, while R. minuta has been found to degrade benzo(a)anthracene.
+For example, R. glutinis and R. rubra (= R. mucilaginosa) have both been found to have a high ability to degrade phenanthrene.
 In a mixed fungal community Rhodotorula species contributed to effective degradation of low molecular weight PAHs, and although bacterial communities alone were not able to, the fungal communities also degraded high molecular weight PAHs (more than 3 benzene rings) such as chrysene and benzo(a)pyrene.
 A strain of R. taiwanensis was shown to grow at constant gamma radiation 66 Gy/h at pH 2.3 and in the presence of high concentrations of mercury and chromium compounds, and forming biofilms under high-level chronic radiation and low pH, making it a promising candidate for bioremediation of acidic radioactive waste sites.